DSCI-310-2025/dsci-310-group-11/README.md

 - `rmarkdown`(2.29): for generating reports and documentation

 ## Licenses
 This project is licensed under the terms specified in `LICENSE.md`.
-Specifically, the `MIT License` and `Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)`.
+Specifically, the `MIT License` and `Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)` licenses.